-To discover which keywords are most popular, start typing something related to your video into the YouTube search box and you’ll see a list of suggestions.
-You can then use these suggestions to build out a keyword optimized video title that explains what your video is about.
+To discover which keywords are most popular, start typing something related to your video into the YouTube search box.
+Then, you’ll see a list of suggestions.
+You can now use these suggestions to build out a keyword-optimized video title that explains what your video is about.
 Aim to keep the length of your title to around 60 characters, this way you’ll avoid cutting off important information.

 Tags are another great way of improving your video’s ranking in YouTube search.
 You’ll want to use a mix of both specific and general tags as well as the keywords from your title (and always add tags in order of importance).